John W. North High School: Track and field

-John W. North has always held great pride in their athletics, particularly their highly successful Track and Field Team, which has won more CIF and State titles than any other school in the Inland Empire.
+John W. North's Track and Field Team has won more CIF and state titles than any other school in the Inland Empire.

 The program took off when Charles Leathers, a former hurdler himself, became the head coach in the early 1990s.
 In 1995 Joanna Hayes graduated from North with school records in the 100m and 300m Hurdles with times of 13.45 and 41.20.
 She came back from the CIF California State Meet with gold as well as running with the 4 × 100 m and 4 × 400 m teams with state winning teams of 47.18 and 3:46.16.
 She would later become the 2004 Olympic Gold Medal Winner in Athens in the 100m Hurdles and credits his coaching to the root of her success.
 Another prolific runner under Leathers was Nicole Hoxie.
 A sophomore during Hayes' last year, Hoxie would go on to finish the 1997 State Meet with the fastest women's time in the 100m hurdles, an incredible time of 13.35, and become a two-time champion.
 She also won gold with her 4 × 400 m team and a 300m hurdles time of 42.66.
 Hoxie went on to run successfully for the Texas Longhorns.
 The arrival of Nichole Denby also helped North's women's team.
 As a hurdler, Denby set more records: a school record of 13.20 seconds for 100m hurdles in 2000 and a best time of 41.53 in the 300m.
 Other women athletes at North included Keiana Shannon, April Holliverse, Chaunte Howard, Ashlee Brown, Domenique Manning, Lorainne King, Tanika Ward, Gayle Hunter, Kiersten Kirkland, Frances Chase-Dunn, and Marjani Maldonado.
 Together they had 12 CIF titles and 4 State titles, including back-to-back wins in 2006 and 2007.

 In 2006 the men's team won the boys' State title.
 In 2007, the 4 × 400 m team took second in the State final.
 At 41.12 seconds, North High holds the fastest 100m time in Riverside County.
 Gutierrez currently holds the 400m North record with 46.79 seconds.
 And, in 2009, Dante Holland broke the 800m school record running it in 1:53.42 and making it to State.

 Under his tenure, Leathers coached both the boys' and girls' teams to back-to-back CIF championships, placing North among only seven schools to do so.
 Since these heady successes, Coach Leather's command of the Huskies has come to an end and the team's prestige has slowly faded.
 Most recently, Dante was the only participating member of the North High squad going to State.